GoogleCloudPlatform/cloudml-samples/census/README.md

  * Install [gcloud](https://cloud.google.com/sdk/gcloud/)
  * Install the python dependencies. `pip install --upgrade -r requirements.txt`

+# How to run the code
+You can run the code either as a stand-alone python program or using `gcloud`.

+Before you run any code, you should locally change your working directory to the appropriate subdirectory -- [./estimator](./estimator) for the prebuilt estimator, [./customestimator](./customestimator) for the custom Estimator-based model, or [./tensorflowcore](./tensorflowcore) for the core TensorFlow model.

-# Single Node Training
+## Single Node Training
 Single node training runs TensorFlow code on a single instance.
 You can run the exact same code locally and on Cloud ML Engine.

-## How to run the code
-You can run the code either as a stand-alone python program or using `gcloud`.
-See options below:

 ### Using local python
 Run the code on your local machine: